Philip Snowden, 1st Viscount Snowden: Later life: 1931–1937

 In the 1931 Dissolution Honours he was raised to the peerage as Viscount Snowden of Ickornshaw, in the West Riding of the County of York, and served as Lord Privy Seal in the National government from 1931 to 1932, when he resigned in protest at the enactment of a full scheme of Imperial Preference and protectionist tariffs.
 That year, Snowden said there was never a greater mistake than to say that Cobdenism was dead: "Cobdenism was never more alive throughout the world than it was to-day ...
 To-day the ideas of Cobden were in revolt against selfish nationalism.
 The need for the breaking down of trade restrictions, which took various forms, was universally recognized even by those who were unable to throw off those shackles".

 He subsequently wrote his Autobiography in which he strongly attacked MacDonald.
-In the 1935 general election, Snowden supported the Keynesian economic programme proposed by Lloyd George ("Lloyd George's New Deal"), despite it being a complete repudiation of Snowden's own classical liberal fiscal policies.
+In the 1935 general election, Snowden supported the Keynesian economic programme proposed by Lloyd George ("Lloyd George's New Deal").
 Snowden claimed that he was returning to long-held economic views, but that these had been "temporarily inadvisable" during the crisis of 1931, when "national necessity" demanded cutting public expenditure.

 Lord Snowden died of a heart attack at his home, Eden Lodge, Tilford, Surrey, on 15 May 1937, aged 72.
 After cremation at Woking Crematorium his ashes were scattered on Cowling Moor near Ickornshaw.
 His library of books and pamphlets was presented to Keighley Public Library by his widow, and a cairn was erected to his memory on Ickornshaw Moor in 1938.

 His viscountcy died with him.
 Lady Snowden died in February 1951, aged 69.

+His autobiography was republished in 2024 under the title Britain's Iron Chancellor to mark the centenary of the first Labour government.
+A new introduction to the book by historian Alexander Clifford defended Snowden on several counts, comparing favourably his handling of the market panic of 1931 to similar events under Liz Truss in 2022 and pointing out that Snowden's core belief - "that a prosperous capitalist economy would generate the tax revenue necessary to tackle social inequality" - has remained a keystone of Labour thinking ever since.

+Snowden was one of the protagonists of Bill Broady's 2024 historical novel The Night-Soil Men.